Vivi (rail transit): Electric trains

 The contract between PV and Škoda Vagonka a.s. was finally signed on 30 July 2019.
 Under the agreement, all 32 EMU trains were to be delivered by 2023 or 140 weeks after the contract takes effect.
 Each 109-meter-long four-car train with a top speed of 160 km/h would accommodate 436 seated and 450 standing passengers.
-The trains are expected to operate services from Riga to Aizkraukle, Tukums, Jelgava and Skulte, as well as the inter-urban routes from and to Krustpils, Daugavpils and Rēzekne which are expected to be modernized and electrified at 25 kV 50 Hz for completion by the end of 2023.
+The trains were expected to operate services from Riga to Aizkraukle, Tukums, Jelgava and Skulte, as well as the inter-urban routes from and to Krustpils, Daugavpils and Rēzekne which are expected to be modernized and electrified at 25 kV 50 Hz for completion by the end of 2023.
+The planned electrification of the eastern-bound routes was postponed in 2022: the Aizkraukle–Krustpils section is to be elecrified by 2028; lines to Rēzekne, Daugavpils and Valka by 2035; and the ones to Ventspils and Liepāja by 2040.
 In February 2020, a new signal yellow, anthracite gray and dark gray livery design created by Teika Design Studio for the future trains was unveiled by PV.

 Due to 2022 Russian invasion of Ukraine, the end date of full delivery was postponed till at least end of 2023, since originally it was planned to deliver all trains to Latvia on tracks through Ukraine and Belarus, due to the same track gauge.
 The first four-car train was delivered in June 2022 in parts by road through Poland and Lithuania and was used for testing purposes in the coming months.
 Each train was designed for 436 passengers.
 While initially it was said that the new trains would enter service in January 2023, cited problems like production delays caused by the Russian invasion of Ukraine and the COVID-19 pandemic, and a long certification process still in progress, repeatedly pushed this back to 'no earlier' than November.
 By June 2023, 14 electric trains had been assembled in Latvia, with nine more left to go until the end of the year.
 The final deliveries were planned for the first half of 2024.
 The first regular journey of the new model took place on December 15, 2023, on the route Riga – Dubulti.
 Trains heading for Aizkraukle, Tukums and Skulte followed, concluding with the Jelgava route on December 16.